Guaranteed Trajectory Tracking under Learned Dynamics with Contraction Metrics and Disturbance Estimation: Disturbance Estimation-Based Contraction Control Under Learned Dynamics

-\cref{sec:sub-ccm-review} shows that, given a nominal system and a CCM for such a system, a control law can be constructed via solving a QP problem \cref{eq:opt-prob-u-nominal} with a condition to constrain the decreasing rate of the Riemannian energy, i.e., condition \cref{eq:Edot-E-ineq-detailed}.
-When considering the uncertain dynamics with the learned model in \cref{eq:dynamics-w-dnn}, the condition \cref{eq:Edot-E-ineq-detailed} becomes
+\cref{sec:sub-ccm-review} demonstrates that with a nominal system and a CCM established for it, one can devise a controller to limit the rate of decrease of the Riemann energy, as described by \cref{eq:Edot-E-ineq}.
+Now, given uncertain dynamics with the learned model in \cref{eq:dynamics-w-dnn}, and the planned trajectory $(\xstar(\cdot), \ustar(\cdot))$ using the learned model, under the condition \cref{eq:u-traj-condition-for-feasibility}, the condition \cref{eq:Edot-E-ineq} now becomes